Skip to main content

 About

-Pottery techniques, whether hand building or wheel, go back centuries and were passed down through generation after generation as they developed to ensure the most economic use of physical movements and expressive competencies.
-Our Slow Clay ™ method of teaching is based on the Japanese production throwing techniques that owner/director, Jane Sawyer , studied as an apprentice potter in Australia (with Andrew Halford) and in Japan (with Shussai-Gama) in the 1980s.
-Jane has added her experience as an experienced art teacher to this background and has enhanced and refined the techniques she learnt.
-The goal is to make them suitable for beginners to ensure ergonomic best-practice and provide a solid foundation for personal expression and confidence with clay.
+Slow Clay wheel method (TM): Pottery techniques on the wheel go back centuries and were passed down through generation after generation as they developed to ensure the most economic use of physical movements and expressive competencies, often guided by the limitations and characteristics of local clay and glaze materials.
+Our Slow Clay ™ method of teaching the wheel to beginners is based on the Japanese production-throwing techniques that owner/director, Jane Sawyer , studied as an apprentice potter (first in Australia with Andrew Halford and in Japan with Shussai-Gama pottery).
+Using this experience and her qualifications in art education and a Masters in Fine Art, Jane has honed and refined this teaching method to become what is known as the “Slow Clay method”.
+The goal is to ensure ergonomic best-practice and provide a solid foundation for long-term personal expression and confidence with clay.
 All Slow Clay Centre teachers of the wheel are trained in this method to ensure consistency and continuity and Jane also offers teacher training to others who wish to use the Slow Clay ™ method.
 (Please enquire if you wish to be trained and approved to teach our method!)

 “The thing I love most about Slow Clay is the wonderful opportunity to work alongside practicing Ceramic artists who are so willing to share their own knowledge and experience with students.
 Slow Clay operates with excellent studio practice in terms of cleanliness, quality clays and timely and efficient firings.
 Thank you all!” (name supplied)